 If you are looking for worthwhile workshops, great entertainment, and a chance to sharpen your skills, then this immersion experience is for you!
-This will be the 9th year of the Silent Weekend.
-This is a skill development activity over three days, conducted completely in ASL. in 2016, this event brought over 225 participants from Canada and all over the US–even Puerto Rico!
+This will be the 11th year of the Silent Weekend.
+This is a skill development activity over three days, conducted completely in ASL. in 2019, this event brought over 200 participants from Canada and all over the US.

 Submit to Present a Workshop:

-Proposals are welcome now until May 1st.
-Priority given to those who submit as early as possible.
+Priority is given to those who submit as early as possible.
 Both ASL-themed and interpreter professional development workshops will be accepted.
-Link to submit here.

 We are inviting sponsorship from industries, businesses, and government agencies including the leading players in Video Relay Services (VRS), Video Remote Interpreting (VRI), and Multi-Language Interpreting agencies.
 Various levels of sponsorship are possible.
 Based on the sponsorship level, sponsors will have access to opportunities for advertising and/or showcasing their products or services, making presentations, as well as a number of free registrations to the Conference.
 Click here to learn more information on how to become a Silent Weekend 2020 Sponsor.